-This way, the category-to-category probability that an “ornament” item from a car dealership should be assigned to a particular target category will not be affected “ornaments” from a Christmas store being assigned to that particular target category.
+This way, the category-to-category probability that an “ornament” item from a car dealership should be assigned to a particular target category will not be affected by “ornaments” from a Christmas store assigned to that particular target category.

 The source categories may be mapped to source category clusters, and cluster-to-category probabilities are used to assign items to target categories.
 A cluster-to-category probability represents the likelihood that an item that maps to a particular source category cluster should be assigned to a particular target category.

-Assume that the source categories X, Y, and Z all map to source category cluster C. The cluster-to-category probability that an item from any of source categories X, Y, and Z should be assigned to a particular target category B may be based on how many previously assigned items from source categories X, Y and Z were assigned to target category B.
+Assume that the source categories X, Y, and Z all map to source category C. Then, the cluster-to-category probability that an item from any source categories X, Y, and Z should be assigned to a particular target category B may be based on how many previously assigned items from source categories X, Y and Z were assigned to the target category B.

-If any of the items from categories Y and Z were assigned to category B, then the cluster-to-category probability that an item from source category X should be assigned to category B may be high, even if few or no items form category X have been assigned to category B.
+If any of the items from categories Y and Z were assigned to category B, then the cluster-to-category probability that an item from source category X should be assigned to category B may be high, even if few or no items from category X have been assigned to category B.

 Using Feeds for Assignment of Categories

-If we look at feeds used for product categorization, we see how to source search engine categories may be supplied to a product search engine.
+If we look at feeds used for product categorization, we see how to source search engine categories supplied to a product search engine.